cchudsc/Getting-and-Cleaning-Data-Course-Project/README.md

 activity = read.table(activityDataFile,header=FALSE, col.names=c("activity_id"))
 activity$id <- 1:nrow(activity)
 ```
-  * Merge activity data with activity_labels.txt loaded in step 2 to map activity name to the activity dataset.
-After the merge, the order of the data is changed.
+  * Merge activity data with activity_labels.txt loaded in previous steps to map activity name to the activity dataset.
+Order of activity data would be changed after the merge.
 So the script need to arrange activity data in ascending order of the id in order to resume original record ordering
 ```
 activity = merge(activity, activityLabels, by.x="activity_id",by.y="activity_id", all=TRUE)
 activity = activity[order(activity$id),]